riot/riot/doc/guide/index.md

 ### Tag lifecycle

-Tag is created in following sequence:
+A tag is created in following sequence:

 1. Tag is constructed
 2. Tag's JavaScript logic is executed